CellFateNucOrg/PRJNA63455/README.md

 "ips2merge" column contains multiple ips from same sample that must be merged

-"ips" contains 1 or more ips taht must each be mapped separately to the inputs.
+"ips" contains 1 or more ips that must each be mapped separately to the inputs.
 If "NA" that is because merged ips should be mapped.

 "basename" is a descriptive name for output files (SRR numbers ensure that badly numbered replicates are not overwritten).